Applying for our 2021 Early Entry Program

 Are places in the 2021 Early Entry Program limited?

 As with all Australian universities, we have a limited number of Commonwealth Supported Places.
 This impacts both ATAR-entry applicants, as well as Early Entry Program applicants.
-Closing dates for the Program will align to key VTAC dates, and we’ll publish this by August.
-Make sure to sign up for updates so you’ll be the first to find out.
+Applications for the Program closed on 11 September due to high demand.

 Will students applying with their ATAR be competing with those applying via the 2021 Early Entry Program?